 Of course, we will be monitoring this case closely, and we will continue to keep you apprised of any relevant developments.
 In the meantime, if you have been arrested for a DUI in Washington D.C., do not hesitate to call our offices today.

-Contact the Law Office of Daniel A. Gross, PLLC for a free and confidential consultation to discuss your rights or fill out our online contact form.
+Contact the Scrofano Law, PC for a free and confidential consultation to discuss your rights or fill out our online contact form.
 Visa, Mastercard and Discover cards accepted.
-Call 202-596-5716.
+Call 202-765-3175.